oswida/obsidian-hexflower/README.md

 ## Hexflower block format

 Hexflower widget is inserted as a code block with `hexflower` keyword.
 You can specify text value for each hex and optional icon.
-Text values for all 19 hexes are required but icons are optional.
+Text values for all 19 hexes are required and should be specified in order.
+Icons are optional and as you can see in the example, they can be specified for a selected hex only.
+One of the great sources of icons could be <https://game-icons.net/>.
+Plugin accepts PNG, JPG and SVG images.

 <pre>